coderavine/sparta/docs/negative.md

 # Negative Validator
-This validator can be used to ensure that a given contains only __negative__ numbers.
+This validator can be used to ensure that the given field is a __negative__ number.

 [**Back to Validators List**](./reference.md#validators-list)